 Each time the 3D printer is turned on, it must be initialized.
 The build plate and print head are homed, and then users can choose to 3D print a small test cube.

-Only then is it possible to access the 3D printer’s other options, such as Wi-Fi setup.
-We unfortunately weren’t able to test the latter, as there wasn’t enough character room to enter our entire, lengthy password (which, long story short, we didn’t have the option to change while we had access to the UP mini 2 ES).
+Only then it is possible to access the 3D printer’s other options, such as Wi-Fi setup.
+We, unfortunately, weren’t able to test the latter, as there wasn’t enough character room to enter our entire, lengthy password (which, long story short, we didn’t have the option to change while we had access to the UP mini 2 ES).

 Hence, we had to connect the 3D printer to a computer via USB for each 3D print job.
-The 3D printer sat on a desk next to the computer anyways, so in our case, it wasn’t particularly problematic.
+The 3D printer sat on a desk next to the computer anyway, so in our case, it wasn’t particularly problematic.
 Also, we couldn’t test the mobile app since the 3D printer wasn’t connected.

 We got started with a simple test cone after calibrating the print bed and we encountered no problems, resulting in a smooth test print.

 Tiertime’s UP Studio software is intuitive and easy to use, but the tradeoff is a lack of settings, especially in comparison with Ultimaker Cura.
 Even beginners may quickly want to go beyond what’s available and tinker with different parameters.

 There’s a small window for basic settings, and the possibility to expand to “Advanced print settings”.
 These “advanced” settings were disappointing, especially in contrast with unimportant options such as choosing the color theme of the interface.
 We think that the developers’ efforts could have been of better use elsewhere.